Axis2 Web service and Tomcat Manager

 Default Manager's credentials

-In past versions of Tomcat, the Manager used to be shipped with default accounts.
-However, for obvious security reasons, the new version of Tomcat are not shipped with default accounts (secure by default).
+In previous versions of Tomcat, the Manager used to be shipped with default accounts.
+However, for obvious security reasons, the new versions of Tomcat are not shipped with default accounts (secure by default).

 In the past, the following accounts were common: